-2. Arts and Humanities (6 credits)

-Select and complete two courses from the approved list of General Education Courses-(under Area Studies- Arts and Humanities).

-Select and complete two courses from the approved list of General Education Courses-(under Area Studies-Social Science)
+- 2. Arts and Humanities (6 credits) Select and complete two courses from the approved list of General Education Courses-(under Area Studies- Arts and Humanities). - 3.
+Social and Behavioral Science (6 credits) Select and complete two courses from the approved list of General Education Courses-(under Area Studies-Social Science)